pebblecode/pebblecode.github.io/1-about.md

 ## Hero Content
 hero-title: about
-hero-subtitle: pebble {code} was founded to focus its entire passionate existence on building the right products for great clients, hiring the best talent and creating a truly great place to grow, work and have fun.
+hero-subtitle: pebble {code} was founded to focus on building the right products for great clients, to hire the best talent and to create a truely great bplace for technologists to work.

 cover-img: features/stickies.jpg